 -

-How long have you been handling car accident cases?
+How long have you handled car accident or injury-related cases?

 -